Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 Conclusion

-But, if you notice white rust or downy mildew disease, they you should destroy the affected leaf to stop further spread.
+But, if you notice white rust or downy mildew disease, you should destroy the affected leaf to stop further spread.